south-lacrosse/www-dev/docs/recovery.md

 Config files are backed up to GitHub repository `south-lacrosse/wordpress`.

-These repositories are both private, but accessible from the south-lacrosse and south-lacrosse-wp GitHub accounts, and from the web server via the command line.
+These repositories are both private, but accessible from the south-lacrosse and semla-webmaster GitHub accounts, and from the web server via the command line.

 The SEMLA plugin, theme, and other site specific files are stored in our GitHub repository at git <https://github.com/south-lacrosse/www>.